d34db33f-1007/d34db33f-1007/README.md

-- 👾 Owning an AMM Decentralzed Exchange with a crypto-assets.
+- 👾 Owning an AMM Decentralized Exchange with a crypto-assets.
 - 👾 Love coding on Python language.
 - 👾 Love QA Test Automation and SecOps.
 - 👾 Love security researching.